Insa-neCode/Insa-neCode/README.md

 - 💞️ I’m looking to collaborate on my first Project
 - 📫 How to reach me ...
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: my name
+- ⚡ Fun fact: my last name

 <!---
 Insa-neCode/Insa-neCode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.